gtlsgamr/htxyz/index.md

 ![guycomputer](static/images/guycomputer.gif)
 <!-- homepagepointer -->

-Welcome to my website.
 This is a place where I plan to share everything that I find interesting, amusing, helpful or worth sharing.
 I am a software enthusiast who spends *a lot* of his time on a computer.
 I write software from time to time.
 It may or may not be your definition of "free" but yes most of